enricodeleo/wpacked/README.md

 #WPacked

+**WPacked** tries to give you an easy development starter kit easy to maintain and deploy, **within a clean pure local environment**.
+Just like you usually do with npm.

+No more XAMP/MAMP or virtual machines, or other (often conflicting) softwares on your local machines.
+**You just need PHP**.

+Clean, versionable, quick.

 ## Background

 I really like developing using the Node.js-ecosystem.
 I love to make my projects modular with npm and bower, I adore the easy dependency management.
 The thing I like the most is that I can start working immediately on my local machine without a full fledged webserver.

-Of course there are tools that give you quickly(sh) a development server within your machine, but all of them need Vagrant and is quite an overkill.
+Of course there are tools that give you quickly(sh) a development server within your machine, (I'm personally a big fan of [roots/bedrock](https://github.com/roots/bedrock), that inspired this project) but all of them need a Vagrant virtual machine.
+Quite an overkill for most project.

 I also like the idea of just dropping a project on a webserver when I'm done (almost impossible with MySQL).

-Since I'm a huge WordPress fan, I tried to reproduce a similar flow with my favorite CMS, so here we are: my attempt to make WordPress as a self contained, _packaged application_ as possible.
+I tried to create a lovely and easy development flow with my favorite CMS, so here we are: my attempt to make WordPress as a self contained, _packaged application_ as possible.
 Hope you enjoy it ;)

 ## Key features